top of page

 Bryan and jme - Director, Executive Director

-Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 14 years.
-Animals are their life, as you can clearly see!
+Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 19 years.
+Animals are their life!

 When they got their first dog Jasmine, they noticed she was very poorly socialized.
-Shortly after, they saw a plea for "death row dogs"- who needed foster.
+Shortly after, they saw a plea for "death row dogs" who needed foster.
 They wanted to help Jasmine learn to be more like a "real" dog AND save a life at the same time…it worked out magically!
-They were immediately hooked on the idea of hosting a dog in their home, meant they'd save a life- and make a huge difference for an animal in need.
+They were immediately hooked on the idea of hosting a dog in their home.

-They have fostered more than 1,500 dogs, cats and other animals over the years- typically focusing on little dogs with behavior issues and kittens but they will foster anyone in need.
-They have also clearly adopted a few of those foster animals too- it happens sometimes!
+They have fostered more than 1,500 dogs, cats and other animals over the years- typically focusing on little dogs with behavior issues and kittens but they will foster anyone in need including a baby pig, reptiles, ferrets, bunnies, guinea pics and more!

 jme acts as Executive Director for Motley Zoo while Bryan has a full-time job making video games.